jere-mie/vgdc-constitution/Executive.md

 ## §3 Vice President

-1. The Vice President of the VGDC (hereinafter "Vice President") shall be a position elected every 1 year by the membership of the VGDC by ballot returned not later than the 5th of May in that year, but may be sooner as the Board may demand when the position may be vacant.
+1. The Vice President of the VGDC (hereinafter "Vice President") shall be a position elected every 1 year by the membership of the VGDC by ballot returned not later than the 5th of April in that year, but may be sooner as the Board may demand when the position may be vacant.
 2. The procedures for the election of the position of Vice President are detailed below.
 3. The Vice President shall act in the position of President with all authorities and duties therein prescribed when directed to do so and whenever the position may be vacant.
 4. The Vice President shall be responsible for any and all interactions with other Student Groups at the University of Windsor.